TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 16/1 Chronicles 16.19.md

 ---

-When ye were but a few men in number, Yea, very few, and sojourners in it;
+when you were but a few men in number, yes, very few, and foreigners were in it.